isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 ❌ User authentification where users are to “log in” to the service
 ❌ Dynamic content where users can interact with a website to get personalised information
+❌ Specialised widgets such as calculators or maps.
+However, you can embed some services onto an Isomer page, and we allow chatbots such as VICA or AskJamie.
-❌ Native webapp features such as calculators or maps** ❌ Any type of calls to a database to store and retrieve information using an API or requires any form of server-side processing
+❌ Any type of calls to a database to store and retrieve information using an API or requires any form of server-side processing

 **Common use cases with these chracteristics include:**